XaF/TraktForVLC/README.md

 TraktForVLC allows scrobbling [VLC] content to [trakt.tv] [1].
-Since there is no way for VLC to directly know if you are watching a TV show or a Movie, this script will attempt to figure it out using the name of the video and its lenght.
+Since there is no way for VLC to directly know if you are watching a TV show or a Movie, this script will attempt to figure it out using the name of the video and its length.
 It is therefore possible that the script can't find what you're watching if your files are not named properly.